Work with source sheets in reports

 Keep the following in mind

-Use a workspace if you want your report to always include new sheets.
+Use a workspace if you want your report always to include new sheets.

 • Reports don’t display row hierarchies from the source sheet.